Search

 Then we will repeat this process unless we have at least one document in both lA and lB :

-1. If (ka < kb) or (ka = kb and model_A is the favorite one): if the document pointed by ka isn’t already in lI , we insert it.
+1. If (ka < kb) or (ka = kb and model_A is the favourite one): if the document pointed by ka isn’t already in lI, we insert it.

-2. Else: if the document pointed by kb isn’t already in lI , we insert it.
+2. Else: if the document pointed out by kb isn’t already in lI, we insert it.

 How to evaluate the results?

-In order to derive a preference between the two models, we count the number of clicked documents from each model in the top k results of lI , where:
+To derive a preference between the two models, we count the number of clicked documents from each model in the top k results of lI, where:

 k = min{ j: (icmax= aj) or (icmax= bj)} .